casualGamer-dev/Nuon/src/lib/subsys/initialization.md

 3. At this point we may exit early if we have been asked to do something requiring no further initialization, like printing our version number or creating a new signing key.
-Otherwise, we proceed to run_tor_main_loop(), which initializes some network-specific parts of Tor, grabs some daemon-only resources (like the data directory lock) and starts Tor itself running.
+Otherwise, we proceed to run_tor_main_loop(), which initializes some network-specific parts of Nuon, grabs some daemon-only resources (like the data directory lock) and starts Nuon itself running.